minhtr05/obsidian/SSH Auth.md

+SSH Auth oly good when not on the school network, if on s

 Clone using regular http on github desktop, open resultant folder in obsidian and manage *obsidian git* plugin settings, e.g. enable auto-push/commit for seamless syncing.

 To enable create Public Private Key Pair for ssh-auth use `ssh-keygen -t name -C "your_email@example.com"` with github private email subbed in.